reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/PowerPlatform-Convert-Classic-Pipeline-To-Modern-Pipeline.md

 ![Release Classic Pipeline](../images/PowerPlatform-Convert-Classic-Pipeline-To-Modern-Pipeline/Release_ClassicPipeline.png)

-With 4 tasks
+In the example above there are 4 tasks within each stage.

 ![Stage Tasks](../images/PowerPlatform-Convert-Classic-Pipeline-To-Modern-Pipeline/Release_ClassicPipelineTasks.png)

-Unfortunately the view YAML is only available on each task and not on the entire release pipeline
+Unfortunately the view YAML is only available on each task and not on the entire release pipeline.

 ![Copy to Clipboard for each task](../images/PowerPlatform-Convert-Classic-Pipeline-To-Modern-Pipeline/Release_CopyToClipboard.png)

-You can copy each YAML for each task onto a new release pipeline , editing as appropriately

-e.g.  Edit the generated YAML to remove "microsoft-IsvExpTools.PowerPlatform-BuildTools.".
+You can go through each task to copy the generated YAML editing as appropriately e.g.  Edit the generated YAML to remove "microsoft-IsvExpTools.PowerPlatform-BuildTools.".

-name: $(TeamProject)_$(BuildDefinitionName)_$(SourceBranchName)_$(Date:yyyyMMdd)$(Rev:.r)
+Repeat the above steps 1 - 6 to create the new release pipeline.
+Amend the YAML based on your scenerio.

 ```yml
 trigger: